-ation Requirements with Notes for Majors Liigiisii Either ENGL B101 or ENGL B105; B101L; and either ENGL B102 or ENGL B106.
+cation Requirements with Notes for Majors 8 Either ENGL B101 or ENGL B105; B101L; and either ENGL B102 or ENGL B106.
 Each course must have a grade of "C" or higher.
 Students may place out of ENGL B101L with an appropriate score on the Freshman English Placement Exam.
 Students who transfer into USCB with credit for first-semester freshman composition are exempt from the ENGL B101L requirement.
-Numerio mathematics, logic, statistics, or computer science.
-6 6 6 6 6 6 6 6 6 6 6 6 6 Speech COMM B140, B201 or B230 Liberal A Liberal Arts Electives (humanities or social/behavioral sciences) 1 1 courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
+Numeri ical and Analytical Reasoning Speech COMM B140, B201 or B230 Liberal Arts Liberal Arts Electives (humanities or social/behavioral sciences) 1 1 courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
 2 courses from: ARTH, ARTS, MUSC, or THEA.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
 3 courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
-Natural: Sciences Two courses, at least one with associated laboratory Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
+Natural Sciences Two courses, at least one with associated laboratory Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
 One of the natural science courses may be a 3-credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
 The other natural science course must be a 4-credit course with embedded or separately listed laboratory.
 BIOL B110 and BIOL B120 cannot both be taken for credit.

 Two courses outside the Natural Science curriculum also satisfy the 3-credit course requirement of Natural Science: ANTH B101 and PSYC B361.
-Students may elect to take them as either fulfilling a Natural Science

-General Education requirement or а Social Science General Education requirement, but not both.
+Students may elect to take them as either fulfilling a Natural Science General Education requirement or a Social Science General Education requirement, but not both.